 Ingredients as published by the cat food manufacturer:

-Chicken meal, brown rice, peas, salmon, chicken livers, chicken fat (preserved with mixed tocopherols and citric acid), flaxseed, dried egg product, salmon oil, fish meal, natural flavor, yeast extract, beet pulp-dried, oat groats, dried tomato pomace, dried brewers yeast, sunflower oil, phosphoric acid, potassium chloride, salt, minerals (iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, cobalt proteinate), DL methionine, cranberry powder, taurine, vitamins (vitamin A acetate, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, riboflavin supplement, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), chicory extract, lactic acid, L-ascorbyl-2-polyphosphate, choline chloride, inositol, yucca schidigera extract, ascorbic acid (source of vitamin C), calcium iodate, sodium selenite, rosemary extract, yeast culture (Saccharomyces cerevisiae), dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract.
+Chicken meal, brown rice, peas, salmon, chicken livers, chicken fat (preserved with mixed tocopherols and citric acid), flaxseed, salmon oil, dried egg product, fish meal, natural flavor, yeast extract, beet pulp-dried, oat groats, dried tomato pomace, dried brewers yeast, phosphoric acid, sunflower oil, potassium chloride, salt, DL methionine, minerals (iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, cobalt proteinate), cranberry powder, vitamins (vitamin A acetate, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, riboflavin supplement, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), taurine, chicory extract, lactic acid, L-ascorbyl-2-polyphosphate, choline chloride, inositol, yucca schidigera extract, ascorbic acid (source of vitamin C), calcium iodate, sodium selenite, rosemary extract, yeast culture (Saccharomyces cerevisiae), dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract

 Nutritional information as published by the cat food manufacturer.*